 Gifting a month or year subscription will help your friend save a little since moving abroad comes with many expenses.

-I am not a big fan of watching telly, however, Netflix is definitely worth it!
+I am not a big fan of watching TV, however, Netflix is definitely worth it!
 Access plenty of films and series without paying an expensive monthly fee for channels.

 Not every country offers free channels or interesting TV programs, so Netflix is a great option.